Prepare data for analysis

 Add a layer package containing obstacles

 The data you downloaded in the SourceData package includes a layer for possible crane locations for the planned construction.
-Now you'll add that data to the map.
+Next, you'll add that data to the map.

-2. Right-click the ProposedObstacles.lpkx and click Add To Current Map.
+- In the Catalog pane, right-click ProposedObstacles.lpkx and choose Add To Current Map.

 The ProposedObstacles.lpkx file is a layer package that contains additional obstacles that are not in the DOF.

-3. In the Contents pane, right-click the ProposedObstacles layer and click Zoom To Layer.
+- In the Contents pane, right-click the ProposedObstacles layer and choose Zoom To Layer.

 The ProposedObstacles layer contains eight point features (symbolized with open blue circles) representing possible locations of a construction crane.

-A pop-up window appears containing the attribute Elev_Val, which contains the elevation above mean sea level at the top of the crane.
-You will use the Elev_Val field to visualize these obstacles in 3D later in this tutorial.
+A pop-up appears.
+It displays many attributes, including Elev_Val, which contains the elevation above mean sea level at the top of the crane.
+You'll use the Elev_Val field to visualize these obstacles in 3D later in this tutorial.

 Analyze airport obstacles

-Now you'll create surfaces for the airport that you will use to identify if any of the obstacles that you've added to the project will pose a hazard to aircraft.
+Next, you'll create surfaces for the airport that you'll use to identify if any of the obstacles that you've added to the project will pose a hazard to aircraft.

 Create obstruction identification surfaces